archer-321/twilight-select-menus/README.md

 DISCORD_TOKEN='YoUrDisCoRdToKeN' cargo run
 ```

-You can then use `!select` in any channel the bot user can access.
+You can then use `/select` in any channel the bot user can access.

 ## Licence